- [p. 6] "'Nac mac Feegle!'"

 + [p.
 55] "'There wath none of thith fumble-finger thtuff and then pinching a brain out of the "Really Inthane" jar and hopin' no one'd notithe.'"

-At least one of the early Frankenstein films (which are clearly the main inspiration for Igor) involves the servant being sent to steal the brain of a famous scientist from a medical lab, but he drops that one and substitutes one labelled 'Abnormal', which is then transplanted into the monster.
+Mel Brooks' 1974 comedy Young Frankenstein (parodying the early Frankenstein films that are clearly the main inspiration for Igor) involves Marty "Eye-gor" Feldman being sent to steal the brain of a famous scientist from a medical lab.
+After dropping the brain, he explains, he was forced to replace it with one from someone named 'Abby Normal'...

 + [p.
 59] "'Vlad de Magpyr,' said Vlad, bowing."